simon1hofmann/mqt-bench/docs/quickstart.md

 ## Self-defined Circuits

-Sometimes you want to benchmark a circuit that you designed yourself.
+Sometimes you want to derive benchmark circuits from an original circuit that you created yourself.
 You can create a `qiskit.QuantumCircuit`, pass it directly to `get_benchmark`, and let `mqt.bench` compile it for your chosen target backend.

 ```{code-cell} ipython3
 from qiskit import QuantumCircuit